andreashuebner/sqltester/README.md

 This was only a quickstart description.

-You can find a complete documentation in html format in the folder docs (sqltester.html).
+You can find a complete documentation in the wiki.